Healthdirect Free Australian health advice you can count on.

 (ARTG)

-VAXELIS (DTPa5-HB-IPV-Hib) is indicated for primary and booster vaccination in infants and toddlers from the age of 6 weeks, against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis and invasive diseases caused by Haemophilus influenzae type b (Hib).,The use of Vaxelis should be in accordance with official recommendations.
+VAXELIS (DTPa5-HepB-IPV-Hib) is indicated for primary and booster vaccination in infants and toddlers from the age of 6 weeks, against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis and invasive diseases caused by Haemophilus influenzae type b (Hib).,The use of Vaxelis should be in accordance with official recommendations.

 How to use this medicine